 La Garrotxa is an incredible hiking destination.
 People from Costa Brava and Barcelona go there on day or weekend trips to hike.
 Some of the best trails are in La Garrotxa Volcanic Natural Park.

-The good thing about Itinerannia is that there are trails of various lengths and levels of difficulty, and you can put together various short trails to continue walking; other times, hikes are more challenging and you’ll need a guide.
+The good thing about Itinerannia is that there are trails of various lengths and levels of difficulty.
+You can put together various short trails to continue walking; other times, hikes are more challenging, and you’ll need a guide.

 Read my post on why I don’t recommend hiking alone.

 TIP: Most trails in the Pyrenees of La Garrotxa are well marked, with either vertical signs or marks painted on rocks and tree trunks.
-Keep in mind that at times the mud and the leaves cover the signs, and the heavy rain deletes the paint, so you stay alert not to get lost!
+Keep in mind that, at times, the mud and leaves cover the signs, and heavy rain deletes the paint, so stay alert and don’t get lost!

 GOOD TO KNOW: The Camino Catalan route of the Camino de Santiago goes right through La Garrotza, starting in Les Planes d’Hostoles and continuing through Sant Feliu de Pallerols and Sant Esteve d’en Bas.